truenas/middleware/docs/userguide/freenas_services.rst

 **Do not** use :command:`chmod` to attempt to fix the permissions on a CIFS share as it destroys the Windows ACLs.
 The correct way to manage permissions on a
 CIFS share is to manage the share security from a Windows system as either the owner of the share or a member of the group the share is owned by.
 To do so, right-click on the share, click "Properties" and navigate to the "Security" tab.
 If you already destroyed the ACLs using :command:`chmod`, :command:`winacl` can be used to fix them.
-Type :command:`winacl` from :ref:`Shell` for usage instructions.
+Type :command:`winacl` at the command line for usage instructions.

 The
 `Common Errors <http://www.samba.org/samba/docs/man/Samba-HOWTO-Collection/domain-member.html#id2573692>`_